PRIVACY POLICY / FAIR PROCESSING NOTICE (GDPR)

 Paper records:

-We take written records from you during an initial Ministry consultation which may be by phone or in person.
-The paper copies are stored securely before then being destroyed 6 months after the last Ministry session.
+We take written records from You during an Ministry consultation (including Ministry offered at a conference, retreat or event) which may be by email, phone or in person.
+The paper copies are stored securely before then being destroyed at 12 months after Your final Ministry session.

 Digital records: